endrebak/everclear-old/resources/docs/docs.md

 {% script "/js/app.js" %}
 ```

-The rest of this page is rendered by ClojureScript found in the `src/cljs/everflow/core.cljs` file.
+The rest of this page is rendered by ClojureScript found in the `src/cljs/everclear/core.cljs` file.

 #### Organizing the routes

-The routes are aggregated and wrapped with middleware in the `everflow.handler` namespace:
+The routes are aggregated and wrapped with middleware in the `everclear.handler` namespace:

 ```
 (mount/defstate app